Blog

 OEMs with this level of vehicle inspection automation in place report up to a 30% reduction in repeat damage incidents, because the data makes defect patterns visible at the source rather than only at the customer complaint stage.

-What the Transition from Paper to Digital Actually Looks Like
+How Does the Transition from Paper to Digital PDI Actually Work?

 A phased approach that works in practice:

-• Convert the existing paper checklists into the digital system using bulk Excel import: Inspectors work with familiar criteria on a new interface, which reduces resistance and shortens the learning curve.
-Intelli PDI supports bulk checklist import, so a facility with a 60-item paper checklist can go live digitally in a day
+Inspectors work with familiar criteria on a new interface, which reduces resistance and shortens the learning curve.
+Intelli PDI supports bulk checklist import, so a facility with a 60-item paper checklist can go live digitally in a day.

-• Start at one facility or one inspection type: Pilot at a single plant or a specific dealer cluster gives your quality team time to identify checklist gaps and refine the workflow with real data before broader deployment
+A pilot at a single plant or dealer cluster gives your quality team time to identify checklist gaps and refine the workflow with real data before broader deployment.

-• Use the first 30 days of inspection data to identify the checklist gaps: Digital systems surface patterns that paper never could.
+Digital systems surface patterns that paper never could.
 Which items are most frequently flagged?
-Which steps are taking the longest?
+Which steps take the longest?
 Which checklist items are never flagged despite being included?
 That data feeds directly into a better inspection process, not just a digitized version of the old one.

 OEMs that have made this shift with Intelli PDI report that going from pilot to full network deployment typically takes less time than expected, primarily because the mobile-first interface requires minimal training and the system is designed to go live in seven days.
 The longer time investment is in getting the checklist content right, which is a quality decision, not a technology one.

 • Reduced warranty claims: Defects caught and documented at PDI are resolved before they become warranty events.
-Defects missed at PDI become warranty claims.
-With mandatory completion enforcement and photo documentation, the percentage that slips through drops significantly
+With mandatory completion enforcement and photo documentation, the percentage that slips through drops significantly.

 • Labor efficiency: Digital inspection eliminates manual data entry into IMS and DMS systems.
-Inspection reports are generated automatically and are available in real time.
-The time saved on paperwork and data entry per inspection compounds significantly across a high-volume network
+Inspection reports are generated automatically and available in real time.
+The time saved on paperwork and data entry per inspection compounds significantly across a high-volume network.

 Major US OEMs spent over $10 billion in warranty claims in 2023 alone.
 Even a marginal improvement in pre-delivery defect capture rates translates into measurable cost reduction.
-The brands moving fastest on vehicle inspection automation are not doing it as an IT project.
-They are treating it as a quality cost reduction program.
+The brands moving fastest on vehicle inspection automation are treating it as a quality cost reduction program not an IT project.

 Final Thoughts